Introduction: Why Multiple Stories Matter

 When Should You Use Multiple Stories?

-When you want to build emotional depth
+When you wish to construct an emotional depth

 How to Structure Content Using Multiple Stories